AleksejDix/vue-lessons/doku/workshop/reactivity/reactivity.md

 }
 ```

-`this` inside vue maps to internal `data` and other functionalies of vue
+`this` inside vue maps to internal `data` and other vue functionalities

 ```js
 const obj = {